 In this manual: See new Section 7.3.4 for details.
 Section 7.6.2 (The MD run control file) was edited accordingly to add information on the new options.

 Fixed known bugs and errors

+MiCMoS is an ongoing open-source project that could benefit from the feedback by the community.
 Please report any bug and error you may find to leonardo.lopresti@unimi.it